Safi1012/Portfolio-Generator/README.md

 #### 4. Add Your Own Portofolio Data.

-> Checkout the API reference section further below for more information.
+> Open the `./src/config/setup.yml` file and adjust the settings to fit your needs.
+Checkout the [API Reference](#api-reference) section further below for more information.

 #### 5. Build Production